 In 2006, David led the establishment of the Australia and New Zealand Gastric and Oesophageal Surgery Association, and he served as the foundation President until 2010.
-He currently serves as President-elect for the International Society for Diseases of the Oesophagus, and has served on the National Council for the Australian Academy of Health and Medical Sciences.
-He is a recipient of major research awards including the Royal Australasian College of Surgeons' John Mitchell Crouch Fellowship, a James IV Travelling Fellowship, election to Fellowship of the Australian Academy of Health and Medical Sciences, honorary fellowship of the Royal College of Surgeons of Edinburgh and appointment to a Matthew Flinders Distinguished Professorship at Flinders University.
+He is President for the International Society for Diseases of the Oesophagus and he serves as Clinical Director for the Royal Australiasian College of Surgeons Clinical Trials Networks of Australia and New Zealand.
+He is a member of the Royal Australian College of Surgeons International Committee.

+He is a recipient of major research awards including the Royal Australasian College of Surgeons' John Mitchell Crouch Fellowship, a James IV Travelling Fellowship, election to Fellowship of the Australian Academy of Health and Medical Sciences, honorary Fellowship of the Royal College of Surgeons of Edinburgh, and appointment to a Matthew Flinders Distinguished Professorship at Flinders University.